Dutch

 Mark Rossi (New Brunswick, NJ, USA) Rewiring of hypothalamic feeding circuits by early-life overnutrition (30')

-Gisela Lazzarino (Utrecht) How early-life risky play opportunities influence prefrontal cortical circuit function and inhibitory control over food reward seeking (15')
+Gisela Lazzarino (Utrecht) How early-life risky play opportunities influence prefrontal cortical circuits and inhibitory control over food reward seeking (20')

 Chairs: Aleksandra Badura (Rotterdam) & Sam de Kater (Nijmegen)